Tonie-NG/nvim-config/README.md

 ```bash
 :MasonInstallAll
 ```
-> This should normally install lsps included within the ensure installed options but for some reason it doesn't.
+> This should normally install lsps included within the ensure installed options.
 You can select the LSPs you want from the menu on your screen and pressing `I` to install.

 Enable syntax highlighting by installing the tree-sitter plugin for the language of your choice.
 ```bash